 Usually compartments and a T-shaped pipe outlet prevent sludge and scum from moving into the drainfield.
-Screens are recommended to prevent the solids from entering the drainfield, as well.27
+Screens are recommended to prevent the solids from entering the drainfield, as well.25

 The rest of the system includes the drainfield and soils.
 Wastewater leaves the septic tank and is discharged into the drainfield soils for additional treatment.
 Every time new wastewater enters the tank, partially treated wastewater is pushed along into the drainfield for additional treatment.
 This is where it percolates into the soil, and correct soil is the key to success.
-Suitable soil is necessary for successful wastewater treatment at this point, which includes removing harmful bacteria, viruses, and nutrients.28
+Suitable soil is necessary for successful wastewater treatment at this point, which includes removing harmful bacteria, viruses, and nutrients.26

 When things go wrong in this system, local water resources can suffer.
 If the drainfield is overloaded with liquid, it will flood.
-This can cause sewage to flow up to the ground surface, and it can also migrate into surface waters.29 For lakefront property, this potential migration is not a far trip.
+This can cause sewage to flow up to the ground surface, and it can also migrate into surface waters.27 For lakefront property, this potential migration is not a far trip.
 Such failures can also create backups in plumbing fixtures in the home.
-Septic
+Septic systems located in areas with poor drainage will not be able to operate as well as systems installed in more appropriate conditions.
+Improper siting can also affect longevity.

-27 US EPA brochure "A Homeowner's Guide to Septic Systems" EPA-832-B-02-005 revised March 2005, page 2.
+25 US EPA brochure "A Homeowner's Guide to Septic Systems" EPA-832-B-02-005 revised March 2005, page 2.
+26 Ibid., 3.

-28 Ibid., 3.

-29 Ibid.
+27 Ibid.